What are the Holy Sacraments and the Sacramental Rites?

 Confirmation and Reception

-Confirmation is a sacramental rite in which a mature person, who was baptized as an infant or young child, reaffirms his or her baptismal vows with a blessing and laying on of hands by the bishop.
-Reception is a similar rite in which a Christian, who has been baptized as an adult in another tradition, is received into the Episcopal Church by means of a blessing and laying on of hands by the bishop.
+Confirmation is a sacramental rite in which a person who was baptized as an infant or young child reaffirms his or her baptismal vows with a blessing and laying on of hands by the bishop.
+Reception is a similar rite in which a Christian who has been baptized in another tradition is received into the Episcopal Church by means of a blessing and laying on of hands by the bishop.
 The bishop visits St. John the Baptist once a year, in part to confirm or receive new members into the Church.
 Prior to the bishop's visit, those wishing to be confirmed or received will be prepared by the rector through study, prayer and contemplation.
-If you are interested in being confirmed or received, please contact the rector.
+For more detail, please see How do I become a member of The Episcopal Church of St. John the Baptist?
+For further questions or to become a member, please contact the rector.

 Eucharistic Visits and Sick Calls

 All parishioners are strongly urged to inform the church when they or a loved one are seriously ill and/or hospitalized.
 The rector is very willing to visit and pray with members of the congregation at any time, but especially when they are in need.
 When you contact the rector or church office, please let them know if you or your loved one would like to be anointed with oil for healing (Holy Unction) and/or to be communed (Holy Eucharist).